Benchmarking Perturbation-based Saliency Maps for Explaining Atari Agents

-\textbf{LIME \cite{ribeiro2016should}:} The original image is divided into superpixels using segmentation algorithms (we use the default \emph{Quickshift} algorithm with slightly adjusted parameters).
-Perturbed variations of the image are generated by ``deleting'' different combinations of superpixels (i.e. setting all pixels of the superpixels to 0).
-The combination of occluded images and the corresponding predictions by the agent are then used to train a locally weighted interpretable model for $1000$ steps.
-Analyzing the weights of this local model provides a relevance value for each superpixel.

-The saliency maps of the four different approaches are evaluated with three different computational metrics:
+As \textbf{saliency map approaches}, we chose \occlusion{} \citep{zeiler2014visualizing} since it is the first and most basic perturbation-based saliency approach.
+Furthermore, we use LIME \citep{ribeiro2016should} and RISE \citep{petsiuk2018rise} which are two of the most popular perturbation-based saliency maps in general.
+Finally, we chose two approaches that were specifically proposed for DRL: Noise Sensitivity \citep{greydanus2018visualizing} and SARFA \citep{puri2020}.
+Detailed descriptions of the different approaches can be found in Appendix \ref{sec:saliency_maps}.
+We evaluate the generated saliency maps using two different computational metrics: Sanity checks and an insertion metric.

-\textbf{Sanity Checks:} The parameter randomization test proposed by \citeauthor{adebayo2018sanity} \shortcite{adebayo2018sanity} measures the dependence between the saliency maps and the parameters learned by the neural network of the agent.
-To this end, the parameters of each layer in the network are cascadingly randomized, starting with the output layer.
+The \textbf{sanity checks} proposed by \citet{adebayo2018sanity} measure the dependence between the saliency maps and the parameters learned by the neural network of the agent.
+To this end, the parameters of each layer in the network are randomized in a cascading manner, starting with the output layer.
 Every time a new layer is randomized, a saliency map for this version of the agent is created.
-The resulting saliency maps are then compared to the saliency map for the original network, using three different similarity metrics (Spearman rank correlation, Structural Similarity (SSIM) and Pearson correlation of the Histogram of Oriented Gradients (HOGs)).
+The resulting saliency maps are then compared to the saliency map for the original network, using three different similarity metrics (Spearman rank correlation, Structural Similarity (SSIM), and Pearson correlation of the Histogram of Oriented Gradients (HOGs)).
 Following \citet{sixt2019}, we account for saliency maps that differ only in sign by additionally computing similarity with an inverse version of the saliency maps and using the maximum similarity.
 We tuned the similarity metrics analogous to \citet{adebayo2018sanity} (see Appendix \ref{ap:similarity_metric_test}).
 If the saliency maps depend on the learned parameters of the agent then the saliency maps for the randomized model should vastly differ from the ones of the original model.
 For our tests, we calculate the sanity checks for $1000$ states of each game.